#Pensive #foreverhopeful #nevergiveup #makeithappen

 Since education and language skills add a big chunk of points, people concentrate on obtaining their Master’s degree or at least an additional 1 year PG Diploma along with IELTS scores of CLB9 or 10 and all this before they turn 32-33 years of age.

 Many who were still not able to hit that mark, decided to turn to French as a second language.
-Months of hard work and effort has helped them secure desired results in the language test and gain important CRS points.
+Months of hard work and effort have helped them secure desired results in the language test and gain important CRS points.

-Take a look at widely shared timelines by successful applicants and you will see the months and years of efforts that a lot of them have put in the process to obtain high desired scores to get their “Invitation to Apply” and thus entry into Canada as permanent residents.
+Take a look at widely shared timelines by successful applicants and you will see the months and years of effort that a lot of them have put in the process to obtain high desired scores to get their “Invitation to Apply” and thus entry into Canada as permanent residents.